tejasmagar/CWRC-GitServer/README.md

 `npm test:single` to run a single test.
 Also generates code coverage statistics (using Istanbul)

 Code coverage statistics are also run by Travis during the travis build and published to codecov.io

+You can also browse the code coverage reports locally by opening:

+`coverage/lcov-report/index.html`

+in the project directory.

+#### Git Hooks

+A pre-commit git hook is setup by ghooks to run tests and verify coverage whenever a `git commit` is made.
+If the tests fail or the coverage is below the tresholds set in package.json:

+`"check-coverage": "istanbul check-coverage --statements 100 --branches 100 --functions 100 --lines 100"`

+then the commit will fail.

 ### Contributing